 Both of these options are popular tax-advantaged retirement savings accounts.
 In layman’s English, they are long-term savings accounts with restrictions on taxation, investment, and withdrawals.
 The purpose is to make it easy to invest in your future by holding your money in a stable portfolio.
-Furthermore, the high penalties for early withdrawals serve as added incentive to leave your funds be so they can grow.
+Furthermore, the high penalties for early withdrawals serve as an added incentive to leave your funds so they can grow.

 Let’s start with a quick rundown of each.

 Before we continue, Financial Professional wants to remind you that all materials in this article are educational in nature.
 Any securities named in this article are for informational purposes only and do not constitute investment advice.
 It’s up to each investor to do their due diligence when dabbling in the stock market.
 Always consider your personal situation – and the help of a licensed financial professional – when making any investment decisions.

 If you don’t have a licensed financial professional handling your investments, we can help!
 Check out Financial Professional’s investment marketplace, where we partner with some of the best in the business to help you find the right advisor for your needs.

 A 401k is an employer-sponsored retirement account named after Internal Revenue Code, section 401(k).
 (While Roth 401(k)s do exist, this article will focus on traditional 401(k)s, which are far more common.)

 In a traditional 401k, employees make contributions into their accounts on a pre-tax basis.
 The money in the account comes from your gross income, rather than your net (post-tax) income.

 Many employers provide a matching contribution (up to a limit) based on a percentage of the employee’s income.
 For instance, the most common employer match is 50 cents for every dollar you contribute (50%).
 This perk is available for up to 6% of your total annual salary.